-What do you do when you have a few hours to kill in Milwaukee?
+What do you do when you have 24 hours in Milwaukee?
 That was my situation on a recent visit to the city.
-Aside from taking in the Harley Davidson Museum, I wanted to do a couple “touristy” things and also hit up a few local spots.
+I wanted to do a few “touristy” things and then hit up a few local spots.
+Here’s how I spent my day!

-The first stop was the cliche Wisconsin entity – a cheese store!
-I had heard that cheese curds were the thing to try, but the place I visited appeared to only sell frozen cheese curds.
+My first stop was the cliche Wisconsin entity – a cheese store!
+I had heard that cheese curds were the thing to try, but the place I visited only sold frozen cheese curds.
 Boo – I had assumed they would be fried and ready to eat, like french fries.
 Oh well.
 But I did get some ridiculous photos in cheese garb.

 The Riverwalk is a cool area to check out.
 I had to swing by the Bronze Fonz for a photo with a statue of Henry Winkler’s bronze statue from Happy Days.
 Don’t tell me you wouldn’t stop for a photo too!